Chinese Masterpieces

 of the Northern Song Dynasty

 This exceptionally valued 2nd Commissioned Official Royal Imperial Ru-kiln double fish vase is part of an exclusive collection representing the pinnacle of luxurious celadon ceramics produced in China.
 Crafted specifically for Emperor Huizong and his esteemed court, this vase exemplifies the sophistication of the era.
 The vase is adorned with a striking celadon glaze, characterized by its rich texture and smooth finish, exhibiting subtle crackle patterns.
 A meticulous examination with a 20x loupe reveals the incorporation of crushed agate within the glaze, evidenced by the visible specks of agate documented in the accompanying microscopic photographs.
-Notably, crushed blue agate was uniquely utilized in all Official Royal Imperial Ru wares commissioned by Emperor Huizong.
-Additionally, the vase features fire-gilded silver band along the rim.
-The fire gilding on silver bands have pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
+Notably, crushed blue agate was uniquely utilized in all Official Royal Imperial wares commissioned by Emperor Huizong.
+Additionally, the vase features a fire-gilded silver band along the rim.
+The fire gilding on silver bands has pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
 The body of this 2nd Commissioned Official Royal Imperial Vase is an off-white tone that developed a brownish hue post-firing.
 This remarkable double fish vase stands at a height of 9 1/4 inches and is a significant artifact from Emperor Huizong's surviving collection of Northern Song Imperial Ru Ware. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Second-Commissioned Northern Song Dynasty Imperial Ru-Ware